Utsira/Soda/README.md

 #### `Soda.Toggle`

 Toggles on and off.
-Additional arguments:
+Additional attributes:

   + `on` - flag. `Soda.Toggle` is off by default.
 Set this to true to override this behaviour.
   + `callback`, `callbackOff` - in addition to `callback` parameter (see General Parameters below), fired when switch turns on, there is a `callbackOff`, triggered when the switch is turned off.